stinethebean/DevCampTraining/04a.Hook into Office 365 APIs/hands-on-lab.md

 14. Stop debugging.

 You now have a working solution to add projects to your SharePoint list that uses information from your contacts and files.

+<a name="Exercise3"></a>
+##Exercise 3: Configure a Single Sign-On MVC5 Web Application
+In this exercise, you will configure a sample that uses Azure AD for sign-in using the OpenID Connect protocol, and then calls a Office 365 API under the signed-in user's identity using tokens obtained via OAuth 2.0.

+###Task 1 - Configure the sample
+Follow these steps to configure the sample.

+1. Navigate to the [O365-WebApp-MultiTenant](https://github.com/OfficeDev/O365-WebApp-MultiTenant) repository and follow the directions.

+Now you have a working single sign-on application.

 By completing this lab, you learnt to
 - Use Office 365 APIs in a web application